 Astrological note: The dream of noble grey often arrives during harmonious transits of Saturn through the 10th or 1st house, during its conjunction with Mercury, and during periods of Saturn returning to its natal position.
 Capricorns, Virgos, and Aquarians recognize this dream especially precisely.
 If Saturn is now touching your Mercury — the Inner Sage chooses grey restraint, and the dream conveys this through a color in which there is no need to prove anything to anyone.

 You dream of a grey morning, quiet rain beyond the window, a cool day.
 There is no sun, but no longing either.
-There is a particular silence in which it is good.
-In the body — a soft calm: this day does not demand bright feats of me.
+There is a particular silence in which it feels good.
+A soft calm lives in the body: this day does not demand bright feats of me.

-Your Healer speaks here — the part that knows that not all resources are about bright light; some are about quiet grey water.
+In this early morning your Healer comes alive — the part that knows not all resources are about bright light; some are about quiet grey water.
 The dream comes when your body and psyche need a cool, sunless breather.
-The Healer shows: grey days are no enemies; one can recover gently in them, if you allow yourself not to demand “festiveness” from them.
+The Healer shows you that grey days are no enemies; you can recover gently in them, if you allow yourself not to demand “festiveness” from them.

-If the rain is quiet — a soft inner cleansing is going on, and it is worth trusting this process.
-If the air is fresh — your body is recovering, and it is worth slowing down.
-If you want tea and a book — there is a living image of care inside, and it is worth realizing it.
-If a lamp burns at home — alongside the grey there is a small warm patch, and it is your reference.
+If the rain is quiet, a soft inner cleansing is going on — trust this process.
+If the air is fresh, your body is recovering — slow down.
+If you want tea and a book, there is a living image of care inside — make it real.
+If a lamp burns at home, alongside the grey there is a small warm patch, and it is your reference point.
 Seen from inside rather than out, the same coolness becomes grey rain seen through the window.

 Ask yourself: “When did I last allow myself a simple ‘grey’ day without events and expectations — and can I make such a day in the next couple of weeks?”